 With these script and budget defects, it would be easy to write off Bruce Gentry as a dud–if it didn’t have multiple redeeming factors.
 Much of its strength is to be found in the action department; Gentry is one of the only Katzman serials in which former Spencer Bennet, Katzman’s perennial directorial warhorse, was given the opportunity to work with ace Republic stuntmen Dale Van Sickel and Tom Steele, his leading stuntmen during his days at Republic Pictures.
 The re-teaming of these three (and the contributions of co-director Thomas Carr, no slouch at handling action scenes himself) results in some inspired pieces of action that periodically hark back to the days of Bennet’s Republic outings like The Masked Marvel or Secret Service in Darkest Africa, although really lengthy fight scenes are few and far between (Katzman obviously didn’t want to waste too much shooting time on staging more than three or four extended and elaborate fistfights).

 However, even the brief fisticuff bouts between heroes and villains are livelier than the typical Columbia action sequence of the period; punches are traded with real energy, and combatants leap or are flipped through the air with verve.
 Van Sickel doubles hero Tom Neal in most fights, while Tom Steele doubles Tristram Coffin and, in some sequences, lead henchman Jack Ingram.
-In other scenes, Ingram seems to be doing his own stunts, while subordinate henchmen Terry Frost, George DeNormand, and Eddie Parker appear to double themselves throughout.
-The last chapter is particularly action-packed, with an excellent and fairly long fight between Van Sickel and Parker, a shorter but equally good battle between Steele (doubling Hugh Prosser) and DeNormand, a brief fight between Van Sickel and Steele on one side and Frost and Ingram on the other, and a long climactic fight between Van Sickel and Steele (standing in for the villainous Recorder).
+In other scenes, Ingram seems to be doing his own stunts, while subordinate henchmen Terry Frost, Eddie Parker, and the unidentified actor playing the henchman “Hurst” appear to double themselves throughout.
+The last chapter is particularly action-packed, with an excellent and fairly long fight between Van Sickel and Parker, a shorter but equally good battle between Steele (doubling Hugh Prosser) and “Hurst,” a brief fight between Van Sickel and Steele on one side and Frost and Ingram on the other, and a long climactic fight between Van Sickel and Steele (standing in for the villainous Recorder).

 Despite having a pilot hero, Gentry is not that heavy on aviation action; the characters spend a lot of time flying to and fro, but the bulky cargo planes used throughout the serial make dogfights and other airborne stunts generally impracticable–although there is a short-lived but entertainingly unusual aerial duel between two of the jumbo-sized ships in Chapter Ten.
 The Chapter Eight aerial sequence, in which Bruce buzzes a car full of henchmen in his plane the air and then jumps from his vehicle to theirs, is also noteworthy; the sight of the plane swooping down at the car as the auto zips along a desert road is very striking, although Bruce’s jump (shown through quick cutting, not actual stuntwork) is unremarkable.